Section 4729.23 | Confidential information; investigations and inspections.

 On request, the board may share any information it receives pursuant to an investigation or inspection, including patient records and patient record information, with law enforcement agencies, other licensing boards, and other state or federal governmental agencies that are prosecuting, adjudicating, or investigating alleged violations of statutes or administrative rules.
 An agency or board that receives the information shall comply with the same requirements regarding confidentiality as those with which the state board of pharmacy must comply, notwithstanding any conflicting provision of the Revised Code or agency procedure that applies when the agency is dealing with other information in its possession.

 Any information the board receives from a state or federal agency is subject to the same confidentiality requirements as the agency from which it was received and shall not be released by the board without prior authorization from that agency.

 The board may, for good cause shown, disclose or authorize disclosure of information gathered pursuant to an investigation.

-(C) Any board activity that involves continued monitoring of an individual for treatment or recovery purposes as part of or following any disciplinary action taken under this chapter shall be conducted in a manner that maintains an individual's confidentiality with respect to the individual's treatment or recovery program.
-Information received or maintained by the board with respect to the board's monitoring activities is not subject to discovery in any civil action, is not a public record, and is confidential, except that the board may disclose information to law enforcement officers and government entities for purposes of an investigation of a license or certificate holder.
+(C) Any board activity that involves continued monitoring of an individual for treatment or recovery purposes as part of or following any disciplinary action taken under section 4729.16, 4729.56, or 4729.57 of the Revised Code shall be conducted in a manner that maintains an individual's confidentiality with respect to the individual's treatment or recovery program.
+Information received or maintained by the board with respect to the board's monitoring activities is not subject to discovery in any civil action and is confidential, except that the board may disclose information to law enforcement officers and government entities for purposes of an investigation of a license or certificate holder.